axelarnetwork/axelar-core/docs/proto/proto-docs.md

 <a name="axelarnet.v1beta1.RegisterAssetRequest"></a>

 ### RegisterAssetRequest
-RegisterAssetRequest represents a message to register an asset for a cosmos based chain
+RegisterAssetRequest represents a message to register an asset to a cosmos based chain